 The hospital Trust board and our maternity clinicians are working closely with some of England’s leading maternity experts and with our health regulators to ensure that we have done - and we are continuing to do – everything we can to make rapid improvements to maternity care and to learn the lessons from past failures.

 In January 2020 the inquest into the sad and tragic death of baby Harry Richford found that his death was wholly avoidable.

 The death of any baby in a hospital maternity unit touches all of us.
 The loss of a life before it has barely begun is always deeply saddening.
 When it involves serious failings in the provision of care – as it did in the case of Harry Richford – it’s not just heart-breaking, it’s a tragedy.
-We apologise from the bottom of our hearts to Harry’s parents, to the rest of his family and to other families for whom we have failed to provide optimum care.

-It’s clear that for some time now the NHS has not provided all the people of East Kent with the high level of maternity care they need and deserve, and for this we are profoundly sorry.
+It was clear that for some time we had not provided all the people of East Kent with the high level of maternity care they need and deserve.
+We apologise from the bottom of our hearts to Harry’s parents, to the rest of his family and to other families we have failed.

 We are determined to provide an excellent standard of care to every mother and child who uses our maternity service, and we will not rest until we, the public and our regulators are confident we are doing so.